 BA Film, USC

-Kris is a native Los Angeleno.
-He has taught screenwriting at LAFSC since 1998 and at UCLA since 2001.
+Kris, a native Los Angeleno, has taught screenwriting at LAFSC since 1998 and at UCLA since 2001.
 He’s been a WGA member for over 30 years and was a founding member of and co-chaired the WGA Asian-American Writers’ Committee for many years.
 He wrote six movies for the Disney Channel and was a staff lyricist for a major R&B record company where he put words to music for Grammy Award winning artists.
-He lives in La Crescenta, California with his wife, son and family dog.
+Kris lives in La Crescenta, California with his wife, son and family dog.

 B.A.
 Communication Arts (Film), Gordon College

 Nathan has worked at LAFSC since 2004 and is an alumnus of the program.
-At LAFSC he handles the online application system, financial accounting, administration, co-teaches the Internship class, and teaches the Professional Acting for the Camera class.
+At LAFSC he handles the online application system, financial accounting, administration and teaches the Professional Acting for the Camera class.
 Nathan has been teaching acting since 2005 and has directed actors in films and professional theater for over ten years.
 While he has had a good deal of acting experience, his unique approach to teaching actors from a director's perspective has helped his students over the years land roles in movies and on television.
-He is a writer/director, has won awards for his short films, and is currently working on his second feature film.
+He is a writer/director, has won awards for his short films, has completed two feature films and a book on acting for the camera.
 Prior to LAFSC Nathan worked in the entertainment industry at various production companies at studios including Warner Bros. and Universal.
-He lives in Studio City with his wife Raquel and two children.
+He lives in Studio City with his wife Raquel, son Lincoln and daughter London.

 Sarah Duff, Residence Director

-Sarah has served on LAFSC's staff since 2005.
+Sarah has served on LAFSC's staff since 2005, overseeing student life.
 She considers it a great privilege to serve the students of the program each semester as they navigate new academic and cultural waters in Los Angeles.
-Her background in both media communication and youth ministry in a church context equip her for residence life ministry.
-She lives onsite at the apartment complex where students are housed with her husband Patrick and their four young children.
+Her degree in media communication and role in developing an extraordinary youth ministry as a youth pastor equip her well for residence life ministry.
+She is on the Board of Elders at Ecclesia Church and lives onsite with her husband, Patrick, and their four young children at the Park La Brea apartment complex where students are housed.
 Her office and apartment doors are always open!